If you’re reading this posting, odds are that you or someone you know is the victim of a ransomware attack.

 Next see if you can restore from a recent backup.
 Backups are an important thing in general and very important in ransomware situations to recover copies of the files you’ve lost.

 If you don’t have a backup that you can use then you should go to our ransomware resource webpage here.
 On this page you’re going to find two key resources we’re providing:

 Once you recover from this situation, you should take some time and take steps to prevent future ransomware infections.
 Unfortunately, ransomware isn’t guaranteed to be a one-time occurrence.
 If you’ve been infected once, you could be infected again (sometimes by the same attacker).
-So be sure to see part one of this series that outlines things you can do to help prevent ransomware.
+So be sure to see part one of this series that outlines things you can do to help prevent and detect ransomware.